 Pavel Chekov, Star Trek II: The Wrath of Khan”

 The First Fleet arrived at Botany Bay in 1788, after a long 250 day voyage.
 The fleet found Botany Bay was not the pristine harbor as described by Cook in his report.
 Growing increasingly concerned about the poor conditions of Botany Bay, Commodore Phillips scouted the nearby area and opted to found the colony twelve miles north at Port Jackson where there was fresh water and a protected anchorage for the fleet.
-There at Sydney Cove, a small bay within the larger natural harbor, Phillips decided to name the new colony Sydney, which evolved into the modern day capital of Australia.
+There at Sydney Cove, a small bay within the larger natural harbor, Phillips decided to name the new colony Sydney, which evolved into Australia’s most populous city and the capital of the state of New South Wales.
 Today Botany Bay is part of the greater Sydney metropolitan area and the location of the city’s major seaport and airport.